PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 		- Has been hunting the Dragonshard fragments for a long time
 			- Ever since Varyn went looking for them

-- **Other antagonists**
 	- Hrothgar
 		- Bjorn's brother
 		- Usurped Bjorn's position as the Chieftian of the Stormpeak Clan
-		- Killed Draven and took his fractured dragonshard fragment, further increasing his power and dark taint on the surrounding land.
+		- Killed Draven and took his fractured dragonshard fragment and white flameblade, further increasing his power and dark taint on the surrounding land.

-- **Factions**
+- **Faction Pieces**
 	- House Cannith
 		- The leader of Cannith south is Marix d'Cannith.
 			- He was kidnapped and replaced by a shape-shifting agent (AKA Marix d'Clone) sometime before the Steelhardt was completed and used on Vorack.